So you’ve decided to take the leap and set up as self-employed? Congratulations – you’re at the beginning of an exciting journey.

 When do I need to register as self-employed?

 According to HMRC, you should register at the earliest opportunity.
-However, there is a deadline: you are legally obliged to register by the 5th October of your business’s second trading year.
+However, there’s a deadline – legally you need to register by 5 October after the end of the tax year in which you became self-employed.

-You should think carefully about leaving the registration this late, however, because if anything goes wrong and you’re unable to register by the deadline, you could find yourself with a very large tax bill.
+Ideally you wouldn’t leave your registration this late.
+If anything goes wrong and you’re unable to register by the deadline, you could find yourself with a very large tax bill.

 Do I need to register as a sole trader?

 Being self-employed doesn’t necessarily mean that you’re a sole trader.
-If you work for yourself, on your own, you are probably a sole trader and should register as such, but there are other options.
+If you work for yourself, on your own, you’re probably a sole trader – but there are other options.

-If you are in a business partnership, you need to register as self-employed, but not as a sole trader.
+If you’re in a business partnership, you need to register as self-employed, but not as a sole trader.
 Instead, you should register as a partner.
-If you set up a limited company, things are a little more complicated: you’ll be considered both an owner of a company, and its employee.
+If you set up a limited company, things are a little more complicated.
+You’ll be an owner of a company as well as its employee.
 Your tax and National Insurance calculation will also be different.

 Your responsibilities once you’ve registered as self-employed

-The most important of these is that you must keep adequate records, particularly of any sales or outgoings connected with your business.
-Then, by 31 January every year, you must file your Self Assessment tax return.
-Bear in mind that you will need to make payments to HMRC on 31 January and 31 July, although you may be able to stagger these payments with the prior agreement of HMRC.
+Bear in mind that you’ll need to make payments to HMRC on 31 January and 31 July, although you may be able to stagger these payments as long as if HMRC agree.
 As well as income tax, you’ll have to pay both Class 2 and Class 4 National Insurance Contributions (NICs).

-If your annual turnover is above the VAT threshold (£85,000 for the 2018-19 tax year), you must register for VAT.
+If your annual turnover is above the VAT threshold (£85,000 for the 2019-20 tax year), you should register for VAT.
 However, you may choose to register even if your turnover is below this level.
 The individual circumstances of your business will determine whether or not this is right for you.

 Looking for self-employed insurance?